 Table of Contents

 In order to bring forth knowledge, we must learn to think.
-If we follow the advice of Derek and Laura Cabrera, we find that Information X Thinking = Knowledge.
+If we follow the advice of Derek and Laura Cabrera, we find that Information x Thinking = Knowledge.

-So, how do we construct knowledge?
+How do we construct knowledge through the cognitive learning theory?
 Let’s examine an analogy for knowledge construction offered by Steve Stockdale in Here’s Something About General Semantics: A Primer for Making Sense of Your World.
-Stockdale compares the “Building Block” Analogy vs. the “Spiral” Analogy in knowledge construction:
+Stockdale compares the “Building Block” analogy and the “Spiral” analogy in knowledge construction.